Sports-Specific Rules

 BasketballBasketball Related Sports

-• Any person who has earned an athletic letter from an institution which gives college credit shall not participate in that sport or corresponding sports for one calendar year.
+• Any person who has earned an athletic letter from an institution that gives college credit shall not participate in that sport or corresponding sports for one calendar year.

-• Any person that has quit or is cut from a varsity team after the second contest of the season shall be ineligible to participate in that sport or corresponding sports for the remainder of the academic year.
+• Any person who has quit or is cut from a varsity team after the season's second contest shall be ineligible to participate in that sport or corresponding sports for the remainder of the academic year.

-• Any person that has competed as a professional in a sport shall not be eligible to participate in that sport or corresponding sports.
+• Any person who has competed as a professional in a sport shall not be eligible to participate in that sport or corresponding sports.

 Penalties for Using Ineligible Players